bouwe77/bouwe77.github.io/content/blog/how-and-why-to-start-with-content-creation/how-and-why-to-start-with-content-creation.md

 You can be up and running with all of these ways of content creation within 5 minutes.
 However, whatever form and platform you choose, it is very important to start shipping content right away.

-Writing a simple HTML page with your first blog post on day 1 is better than starting blogging after 3 months because you had to build a website first.
+Writing a simple HTML page with your first blog post on day 1 is better than first building your enterprise blogging application, which takes half a year, before you finally can start blogging, if it even will still happen by then...
 Or for video and audio content, yes, a good microphone and camera is nice, but please, just start, no need to invest in anything right away.
 Well, except for investing in your content itself of course.
 Many people that want to start creating content, procrastinate by building stuff first.
 However, from the moment you publish your first piece of content, magic happens.
 It gives you a direction of what about and how you want to share your content.

 Just.
-Do.
+Ship.
 It.

 Once you started publishing stuff, it can feel pretty intimidating to put it out there.
 However, rest assured, the internet is a big place, so no one will probably notice (or care) for your content anyway...